wstlabs/nycgis-property-identifiers/README.rst

 It's always a 10-digit number, and the first number corresponds to the "borough number" (1 for Manhattan; 2-5 for the others, in alphabetical order).

-And from there, it gets more complicated: lots get "de-mapped" and seem to disappear from the city's tax maps (and from it's geocoding API) even though people still have mortgages on them (or they're still linked to other records).
+And from there, it gets more complicated: lots get "de-mapped" and start to disappear from some of the city's maps and databases (and from its geocoding API) even though people still have mortgages on them (or they're still linked to other records).
 And when properties go condo, a new magical "bank" BBL (with a special lot number always in the range 7501-7569) gets assigned (but this assignation only goes out to some databases;
 others still keep tracking the now de-mapped, "physical" lot number).

 **BIN**